shock01/oig/README.md

 The include element can be used to include partial views.
 Content can be included as html,text or xml.
 By default content will be included as html.

+Only allowed child is one HTMLTemplate element which is used as fallback

 XPointer attribute can be used for including specific content.
 When attribute parse is text it will throw exception.